Rlee13/M4I/README.md

 # M4I

 IronPython interface classes to MathNet.Numerics.
-The intention is to quickly port numpy matrices to IronPython (allows the use of python slices objects).
+The intention is to quickly port numpy matrices to IronPython (and allow the use of python slices objects).

 Implements (among others) 3x3 Matrix (MatrixD3), 4x4 Matrix (MatrixD4) and m x n Matrix (MatrixDMN).
 Allows working with python's slice objects, i.e. one can do